tesk9/elm-skeleton/README.md

 Set up a new Elm project or add a feature to an existing project.

-Creates files for Main, Flags, Model, Styles, Update, and View at the location of your choice.

 The skeleton produced will be set up to be used as a `programWithFlags`, so will not work with elm-reactor.

-It also assumes that the user will be using [rtfeldman's elm-css](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest), and will start a stylesheet with a single container class.
-This container class will be namespaced to match the path passed to elm-skeleton initially.

 ### Install: